Main Panel Upgrades (MPU) by Los Angeles Electricians

 - The panel is unsafe and is at risk of causing a fire or causing an electrical shock.

-- Circuit breaker panel or box
+- Circuit breaker trips frequently

 - Adding an air conditioner